cloudflare/cloudflare-docs/products/waf/src/content/ddos-l7-mitigation/override-parameters.md

 <Aside type='warning' header='Important'>

-You cannot set the rule action to _Log_ using overrides for rules with the `gatebot` category or any rule whose `id` starts with `GB`.
+You cannot configure the rule action to _Log_ for rules with the `gatebot` tag or any rule whose `id` starts with `GB`.

-However, you can use the _Log_ action in global override.
-In this case, any rule with the `gatebot` category or whose `id` starts with `GB` will ignore the override and use the default action as defined in the Managed Ruleset.
+However, you can use the _Log_ action in the global ruleset configuration.
+In this case, any rule with the `gatebot` tag or whose `id` starts with `GB` will ignore the ruleset configuration and use the default action as defined in the Managed Ruleset.

 </Aside>